“Life seems but a quick succession of busy nothings.” Jane Austen

 Many people tend to give an impression that they are busier than others.
 People like to complain that they have no time for this and that….. and when you’re trying to make an appointment they find it difficult to arrange… you know… When someone says he is busy, then the other will respond by saying that he/she is busy too, or even busier.
 What is this about ‘busy’ culture?
 Why people seem to be so much into ‘busy competition’?

 Busy, I think, is a state of mind, not a state of affairs.
-I am not often busy.
+I am never busy.
 I sometime, or many times, have many things to do, that’s true.
 I sometime work really hard.
 I sometime get absorbed in things I do.
 But that’s different.
 I wouldn’t call it busy.
+I always have time when I try to make time for someone or something.

 Hard work is hard work.
 It’s absorbing, engrossing, taking time and energy.
 But it’s done when you try to get it done and when you have it done.
 And afterward, you are free from it.
 Temporarily, at least.